 It's easy to find delicious vegan and vegetarian foods as well.
 Everything from the fruits and vegetables to the fresh breads (like focaccia!).
 There's also plenty of olives, freshly-foraged truffles, nuts, endless pastas, fresh salads and savory soups.
 Yum.

 The local restaurants in Gavi often have a few things on their menus, or sometimes no menus at all.
-The chefs will gather the food for the day and then create a special meal and that's what they serve.
+Like alot of Roman restaurants, the chefs will gather the food for the day and then create a special meal and that's what they serve.
 Spontaneous culinary cuisine is the best.
 Pure skill and love.

 Italians like to go out to for aperitifs (drinks before your meal), and then they enjoy a long leisurely lunch with plenty of food (and more drinks), then everything in the town completely closes down and people go home and take time to relax for a while.